FY 2025–26 Measure Q Grant Awards Announced

 The Measure Q Grant Program aims to advance the community's long-term resilience, environmental health, and access to parks and open space.
 Approved by voters in November 2024, Measure Q funds projects that improve water quality, reduce wildfire risk, protect wildlife habitat, and expand equitable access to parks and natural spaces throughout Santa Cruz County.

-Grant awards are guided by the Measure Q Grant Guidelines and a 5 Year Vision Plan which identifies priority actions, geographies, and outcomes for investment.
+Grant awards are guided by the Measure Q Grant Guidelines and a 5-Year Vision Plan which identifies priority actions, geographies, and outcomes for investment.
 Together, these documents ensure that Measure Q funds are invested transparently and aligned with voter intent.

 The Measure Q Grant Program includes two funding tiers designed to support both emerging community-based initiatives and larger-scale projects with substantial countywide or regional impact.